aim137/ASC_AiiDA_tutorials/3.WorkFunction_vacuum_2Dmaterial/README.md

 To simplify the tutorial, you will not have to code the whole thing, but rather complete the blanks on a half-coded version of the solution that is provided - look for the string 'complete'.

-However, I strongly encourage you to have a go at writing the functions yourself.
-Look at the code and you'll see where to start.
+However, I strongly encourage you to have a go at it yourself with your solution of Tutorial 2 before looking at the code provided here.

 ## Inspect the results